Business & Taxes

 - S Corporations

-- Limited Liability Company (entity recognized by state only)
+- LLC-Limited Liability Company (entity recognized by the state only)

 - Income tax – All businesses except partnerships must file an annual income tax return.
 They must pay income tax as they earn or receive income during the year.